My desire to create one of the biggest and best apps to learn English vocabulary

 Let's check out the following steps you’d need to take:

 1. In the bottom navigation bar of the app, click on Vocab

-2. In My Vocab, we can see a list of the words and phrases that I’ve clicked on in the bottom sheets.
+2. In My Vocab, you can see a list of the words and phrases that I’ve clicked on in the bottom sheets.
 Definitions appear under the words and phrases as well:

 3. Click on stand out.
 This is what we have:

 4. Each user has the chance to write a personalised sentence containing each target word or phrase.
-Ideally, this sentence should be true - about the user, someone they know or some of their life experiences.
+Ideally, this sentence should be true - about the user, someone they know or a life experience.
 I’ll go into why I passionately believe in the power of personalisation in the next section:

 5. After writing a sentence, click on the orange tick